2erty/DISMATH-Daily-Learnings/README.md

 DISMATH CLASSES Week 5
 Recursive Algorithms
 Method: When given a set of values - Two steps:
-        1) A value will be specified as 0.
+        1) A value will be specified as 0;
-        2) As if in a sequence, what rule would you make that would define the sequence given?
+        2) As if in a sequence, what rule would you make that would define the sequence given?;

 Program correctness
-We use algorithms to test if a certain program is error-free or not; test if it is giving correct output.
-We verify a program with 2 ways:
+We use algorithms to test if a certain program is error-free or not; test if it is giving correct output; We verify a program with 2 ways:
-1. Show that correct answer is obtained when the program runs.
+1. Show that correct answer is obtained when the program runs;
-2. Show if the program terminates or not.
+2. Show if the program terminates or not;

 Sets:
--Finite list of numbers
+-Finite list of numbers;
--Similar operators as connectives and rule under the same equivalences.
+Similar operators as connectives and rule under the same equivalences. ;
-    -Negation = prime
+    Negation = prime;
-    -Conjunction = intersection
+    Conjunction = intersection;
-    -Disjunction = union
+    Disjunction = union;
-    -Additional equivalence: Complement Laws: A Union/Intersection B = U/0
+    Additional equivalence: Complement Laws: A Union/Intersection B = U/0;
--Relationships can be well visualised using venn diagrams, where the common region is the intersection -Sets can be empty (null)
+Relationships can be well visualised using venn diagrams, where the common region is the intersection;
+Sets can be empty (null);
--Set builder notation: {x|Definition of x}
+Set builder notation: {x|Definition of x};
--
+Part of a set = subset; Union of 2 sets = sum of sets minus their intersection; Intersection of 2 sets = sum of sets minus exclusive values per set;
+Set Cardinality = number of elements in set;

+Functions:
+Exclusive relationship between 2 numbers A to B;
+A is domain; B is Codomain; Set of all elements where A exists is Range;

+3 Function types:
+One-to-One = All elements in A has exclusively one B each;
+Onto = several elements in A have 1 element B;
+One-to-One Correspondence = Combination of One-to-One concept and Onto concept;

+Discrete Function Example: Greatest integer; Least integer function

+DISMATH CLASSES Week 6:
+Algorithms:

+Steps on making any Algorithm:
+1) Determine the domain and desired output of the Algorithm (the preconditions);
+2) Make the pseudocode of the algorithm (patterned much after C programming language)

+Basic Examples of Algorithms:
+Search (Binary & linear);
+-Binary search is faster than linear.
+Linear goes through the list one by one.
+Binary searches the list by halfing.

+DISMATH CLASSES Week 7:
+More Algorithm Examples
+Sorting (Insertion & Bubble);
+Bubble Sort Pseudocode:
+Precondition: {a1,...,an = real numbers};
+    for i=1 to n-1
+        for j=1+n{
+        if aj>aj+i,
+    interchange}
+Output {ai...an in increasing order}

+Insertion Sort Pseudocode:
+Precondition: (a1,...,an = real numbers);
+    for i=1
+    while aj>ai
+        i=i+1;
+        m=aj;
+    for k=0 to j-i-1{
+    aj-k=aj-k-i-1
+        ai=m;}
+    Output {ai...an in increasing order}

+Growth functions:
+3 types:
+1. Big-O function;
+    When x is 0y, y is the upper boundary of x;
+2. Big-Omega function;
+    When x is OMEGAy, y is the lower boundary of x;
+3. Big-Theta function;
+    When x is THETAy, y is both upper the boundary and lower boundary;

+DISMATH CLASSES Week 8:
+Graph Theory:

+A graph is a finite set of vertices with lines called edges connecting edges in several many possible ways.
+A degree is the number of connections to a vertex.
+If a vertex were an intersection, the degree would be the number of possible entry and exit ways to it.
+A vertex with a degree 0 is isolated.
+A pendant is a degree 1 vertex (as if hanging).

+Handshaking theorem: Twice the edges is equivalent to the product of the summation of degrees and the number of vertices.

+Planar graph - a graph without intersecting edges.

+Euler:
+-Circuit: A closed path where all the edges in a graph are crossed exactly once.
+-Path: A general path where all the edges are crossed exactly once without really having to go back to the starting point

+Hamilton:
+-Circuit: A closed path where all the vertices in a graph are crossed exactly once.
+-Path: A general path where all the vertices are crossed exactly once without really having to go back to the starting point

+When a graph has a Hamilton circuit or path primarily, it is "Hamiltonian".
+It's Euler counterpart is "Eulerian".

+Incidence Matrix: Matrix that represents how many vertices there are and how many connecting edges each has.

+Adjacency Matrix: Matrix that represents which vertices are connected.

+Isomorphic Graphs: Graphs can be twisted and bent to look like a totally different graph.

+Homeomorphic Graphs: If a graph has many unnecessary vertices and edges, we can remove those to come up with a simpler graph.

+DISMATH CLASSES Week 9:

+Graph Coloring: The vertices can be colored to represent how the vertices are connected with each other.

+Tree: A graph that starts from a single isolated vertex and extends downward to child-branches and further descendant branches.